 - Molds should not be moved

-My Biggest Resin DIY Challenge
+My Biggest Challenge When Working With Resin

-We’ll talk more specifically about the environment later, but I will tell you the biggest challenge I experienced with resin has not been pets, but rather the male gender.
+We’ll talk more specifically about the environment later, but I will tell you the biggest challenge I experienced when working with resin has not been pets, but rather the male gender.
 I cannot tell you how many times my husband, Greg, has walked into the craft room, looked at a project sitting on my craft table, studied it, and before I knew what was happening, stuck his finger right in it…while asking “Is this dry?”.

 You don’t stick your finger into something while asking the question, “Is it dry?”.
 You ask, “Is it dry?”, wait for an answer, like me yelling “NOOOOO!”
 Then, you quietly step away.
 The first time was bad enough.
 The fifth time he ruined a resin DIY, he was seriously taking his life into his own hands.